WellthCare

 The Core Components of an Out-of-Pocket Maximum

-The OOPM is not a random number; it's the sum of specific cost-sharing elements defined by your plan.
-Crucially, it does not include your monthly premiums, out-of-network care (unless your plan has a separate, often higher, OOPM for such care), or costs for non-covered services.
-Here’s what typically counts toward your limit:
+The OOPM isn't a random number; it's the sum of specific cost-sharing elements defined by your plan.
+And it does not include your monthly premiums, out-of-network care (unless your plan has a separate, often higher, OOPM for that), or non-covered services.
+Here's what typically counts:

 • Deductibles: The amount you pay before your plan starts to share costs.